 In these movements, the hamstrings work with the glutes to push your thigh bones from a flexed position (knee pulled up in front of you) to an extended one (knees moving away from your body).
 The movement is known as a hinge, and it helps you run faster, jump higher, and maintain a pain-free back.
 “Most of us can’t get enough hinging,” says Tony Gentilcore, C.S.C.S., owner of Core Fitness in Brookline, MA.

-Step 1: Set a barbell on a rack at about hip level.
+Step 1: Set a barbell on a rack at about hip level (if you’re very mobile, you can start with the bar on the floor).
 Grasp the bar with a shoulder-width grip and take it off the rack.
 Step back and plant your feet hip-width apart.
 Draw your shoulders back together and downward (think: “proud chest”).

 Step 2: Take a deep breath, draw your ribs down, and brace your core.
 Push your hips backward and, maintaining a long spine from your head to your pelvis, lower your body until you feel a stretch in your hamstrings.
+Allow your knees to bend only slightly.
 Actively pull the bar into your body so it stays in contact with your legs the entire time.
-Allow your knees to bend slightly as you lower down.

 Step 3: Squeeze your glutes as you extend your hips and come back up.